What is our goal for the conversations on The Post?

 Is there a way to see the best conversations happening on The Post?

 Great question.
-Every week, we collect some of the best comments on The Post and send a newsletter called Read These Comments, which you can subscribe to here.
+Every week, we collect some of the most interesting and topical comments on The Post and send a newsletter called Read These Comments, which you can subscribe to here.

 I still have more questions.
 Where can I send them?

-If you have additional questions or would like some clarity about any of the items listed above, you can send an email to email@example.com.
+If you have additional questions, you can send an email to email@example.com.

 Thank you in advance for taking the time to read the rules in place.